cerisara/xtofsite/nikola/posts/tflearn.rst

 experiment in less than 5 minutes with any dataset !
 The results must be interpreted with caution, because they might be specific to these particular experimental conditions, and may be very different in other conditions.
-Note that no parameters in any case has been tuned at all; results may also be very different if parameters were tuned.
+Note that no parameter has been tuned at all; results may also be very different if parameters were tuned.